 What are the main advantages of the Swiss subsidiary?

-Foreign companies wishing to expand their business activities in Switzerland can benefit from specific advantages when operating through a subsidiary, which are different than in the case of the branch office, another option available for foreign businesses.
+Foreign companies wishing to expand their business activities in Switzerland in 2021 can benefit from specific advantages when operating through a subsidiary, which are different than in the case of the branch office, another option available for foreign businesses.
 Some of the most important advantages are given by the following:

 •the Swiss subsidiary is considered a different legal entity than the parent company;